 In this course, students apply principles and strategies for marketing products and services to industrial, commercial and governmental entities.
 Understand the strategic role of marketing and develop the ability to define and analyze the marketing problems dealt with by mangers.
-In addition, course discusses ways in which market information and product life cycle affect product and production design;

-forecasting techniques; interdependencies between marketing and operations functions; and selling skills.
+In addition, course discusses ways in which market information and product life cycle product production and forecasting techniques; interdependencies between marketing and operations functions; and selling skills.